dean0x7d/pybinding/docs/tutorial/fields.rst

 Remember that the :attr:`.Model.onsite_map` property is a :class:`.StructureMap`, which has several plotting methods.
 A contour plot would not look at all good for such a small nanoribbon, but the method :meth:`.StructureMap.plot_structure` is perfect.
-As before, the ribbon has infinite length in the x-axis and the transparent sites represent the periodic boundaries.
+As before, the ribbon has infinite length along the x-axis and the transparent sites represent the periodic boundaries.
 The PN junction splits the ribbon in half along its main axis.

 We can compute and plot the band structure: